wp-plugins/wm-jqmath/readme.txt

 * First release

 == Upgrade Notice ==

+= 1.3 =
+* Important: You now need to add the shortcode [enable_jqmath] at the beginning of your post to enable jqMath!

 = 1.1 =
 This version fixes a security related bug.
 Please upgrade ASAP.